earthlab/earthlab.github.io/_posts/workshops/python-open-science-tool-setup/2018-07-20-setup-02-setup-git-bash-and-anacoda.md

 * Install `Bash` and `Git`
 * Open a Terminal
-* Install Anaconda using the Terminal
+* Install Miniconda using the Terminal

 ## <i class="fa fa-check-square-o fa-2" aria-hidden="true"></i> What You Need

 Before you start this tutorial, be sure that you have a computer with internet access.

-Information below is adapted from materials developed by <a href="https://github.com/swcarpentry/workshop-template" target = "_blank">Data Carpentry</a> and the <a href="https://conda.io/docs/user-guide/install/index.html" target = "_blank">Conda documentation</a>.
+Information below is adapted from materials developed by <a href="https://github.com/swcarpentry/workshop-template" target = "_blank">Data Carpentry</a> and the <a href="https://conda.io/projects/conda/en/latest/user-guide/install/index.html" target = "_blank">Anaconda documentation</a>.

 </div>